nlehuen/capisce/README.md

 Higher order constructs : sequence, concurrently, and then
 ------------------------------------------------------

 capisce exports the sequence and concurrently function, as well as the then method in order to provide a small DSL for asynchronous workflows, without exposing the gory details of WorkingQueue.
-See tests/test2.js until I write some proper doc for this.
+See test/test2.js and test/test3.js until I write some proper doc for this.